bytebase/employee-sample-database/README.md

 1. Use singular form instead of plural form to name the table (e.g. `employees` -> `employee`).

+1. Update schema visualizer to make it more readable and include views

 1. Only keep md5 to verify the data installation, remove SHA.
 There is no need to maintain 2 methods to verify the data.

 1. Remove unnecessary files.